 2007 - M.C.Terrell Elementary School, 3301 Wheeler Rd.
 SE

 2009 - Aiton Elementary School, 533 48th Pl NE

 2010 - Garfield Elementary School, 2435 Alabama Avenue SE

 First Lady Laura Bush inaugurated the National Book Festival in 2001 with the help of the Library of Congress.
 The Children's Book Guild joined other literacy organizations in the Pavilion of the States during the 2003 Book Festival. www.loc.gov/bookfest/

 Archives of the Children's Book Guild of Washington, D.C.

-All of the existing records of the Children's Book Guild have been placed with the Historical Society of Washington, D.C., and are now housed under archival conditions in the Research Library of the City Museum at Mt.
+All of the existing records of the Children's Book Guild have been placed with the Historical Society of Washington, D.C., and are now housed under archival conditions in the Kiplinger Research Library of the City Museum at Mt.
 Vernon Square, NW (801 K St. NW, Washington, D.C.
 20001).
-They are readily accessible to Guild members, as well as to the general public, and help to place our group within the cultural history of Washington.
+They are readily accessible, by appointment, to Guild members, as well as to the general public, and help to place our group within the cultural history of Washington.
 The material has been catalogued under seven series which can be augmented as the Guild donates its newer materials every five years.
 There may be a delay for the newest materials to be cataloged and made available as part of the collection:

 Series I: History